ibm-cloud-architecture/refarch-kc/docs/deployments/minikube.md

 # Minikube deployment

+!!! abstract
+    This note descriptes how to install and run the solution on minikube instead of docker-compose so developer has the same experience as running on any kubernetes platform.

 ## Pre-requisites

 You need to have minikube installed and helm - tiller deployed too (see [these](https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-and-configure-helm-and-tiller) instructions for the installation).